 Planners conducted a year-long project on environmental site design (ESD) focused on street edges.
 ESD integrates site design, natural hydrology, and other controls to capture and treat runoff.
 The project resulted in plans for retrofitting streetscapes in suburban and urban areas to better handle stormwater and improve the environment for pedestrians and cyclists in addition to motorists.

 The Water Resources Functional Master Plan examines Montgomery County’s land use, growth, and stormwater management in the context of adequate drinking water supplies, wastewater treatment capacity, water quality regulatory requirements, and inter-jurisdictional commitments.

 Some particularly sensitive, high-quality stream systems require special protection from development.
 An effective way to protect county streams is to designate all or part of a watershed a Special Protection Area, a label that identifies streams and related natural features as very high quality and calls for minimizing impervious surface cover in development projects.
-In two of the SPAs, the Planning Board limits impervious surfaces during development or redevelopment to as low as 8 percent of the project area.
+Development or redevelopment projects in three SPAs are subject to specific limits on impervious surfaces.
+In a part of one SPA, the Planning Board limits impervious surfaces during development or redevelopment to as low as 6 percent of the project area.